Kristi Rasmusson Fink

 ExxonMobil Science Ambassador (2004-2012), National Bring Your Child to Work Program, Expanding Your Horizons’ Math & Science Initiative for Girls

 Fink, K. R., Kafla, A.L.
 (2019).
 “Cultivating Citizen Scientists with Seismic Monitoring in Texas and New England Using an Affordable Seismograph”, National Annual Meeting, Society of Exploration Geophysicists, San Antonio, TX, 15-20, September, 2019.
-(Abstract Submitted).
+(Abstract and Poster Presentation).

 Fink, K. R., Kafka, A.L., A.M.
 Moulis, and Marilyn Bibeau (2018).
 “TX-ESP and BC-ESP: A Collaborative Educational Seismology Project in Texas and New England”, National Annual Meeting, American Geophysical Union, Washington D.C., 10-14 December, 2018.
 (Abstract and Poster Presentation).